bitcoin-sv/bsv-components-library/doc/README.md

 that indicate if the Service has been requested to look for more Peers or to stop new connections instead (these request to resume/stop connections are always triggered when the nuymber of Peer handshakes go above or below some thresholds).

+This Event is accesible by: ``[P2Pservice].EVENTS.STATE.HANDSHAKE``

+The Event class passed as paremeter to the *forEach* method is an instance of ``com.nchain.jcl.net.network.events.HandlerStateEvent``

 You must cast the Handler State: